 The ‘firing’ of cattle guards is a spoof that’s been around for many years and is one of the top organic search results for cattle guards today even though it’s not based in truth.
 Here is a recap by Harvey Johnston posted May 14, 2011, on www.reporternews.com that sums up the cattle guard story quite nicely:

 Johnston: Cattle guard story old; still relevant and funny

-Earliest mention of the plan has been traced back to the mid-’50s, according to one website.
+The earliest mention of the plan has been traced back to the mid-’50s, according to one website.
 Most reports credit a government study revealing more than 100,000 cattle guards in Colorado.
-Basically, a national bureaucrat decided this was too many and ordered that half of them be fired.
+A national bureaucrat decided this was too many and ordered that half of them be fired.
 A Colorado congressional bureaucrat entered the discussion suggesting they be “retrained” as border guards.

 That itself is a questionable theory.

 However, retraining “cattle guards” as border guards seemed to make sense to some bureaucrats.
 There was even some discussion as to what color their uniforms would be.
-It traces back to the second Bush administration.
+The joke traces back to the second Bush administration.